 While sports vision testing can vary greatly depending on an athlete’s specific needs, in general, sports vision testing can be beneficial for assessing athletic abilities associated with hand-eye coordination, eye tracking, and depth perception.
-If you are a local athlete looking to improve your performance, Weil can help.
+If you are a local athlete looking to improve your performance, Dr. Weil can help.

 Sports Vision Training Enhances Athletic Performance

 Our Tampa optometrist offers several different vision tests for assessing athletic performance and capabilities.
 The first test is the classic Snellen Eye Chart.
 Patients are asked to read lettering on a standard eye chart that is placed 20 feet away.
 You must identify the letters along the lines of increasingly smaller sizes until the letters can no longer be identified.
 Usually the 20/20 line is the fourth from the bottom; if you can correctly read this line, you have 20/20 vision.
 If you can read the smallest line, then you have 20/15 vision.
 This basic eye test is very important for identifying an athlete’s visual acuity.